zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

-# tendon-actuated-continuum-robot-medical-application

-Modeling, shape prediction and experimental validation of a tendon-actuated continuum robot.
+# Modeling, shape prediction and experimental validation of a tendon-actuated continuum robot.

 This project presents the modeling, shape prediction, and experimental validation of a tendon-actuated continuum robot developed during my PhD research.